ccorsi/setup-surrealdb/README.md

 The `version` or 'retry-count` inputs are not required.

-The action will first check the local cache for a semver match.
+The action will first check the local cache for a SemVer match.
 If unable to find a specific version in the cache, the action will attempt to download the specified version of SurrealDB.
 Note that an incorrect SurrealDB version will cause this action to fail.
 You can find the correct version on the [SurrealDB releases](https://github.com/surrealdb/surrealdb/releases) page.